heapwolf/Porter/README.md

 ![Alt text](https://github.com/hij1nx/RSAN/raw/master/logo.png)<br/>
 RSAN stands for REST Service Application Notation.
 It describes the interface to a REST application.
-It's a high level abstraction meant to reduce the boiler plate code associated with making REST requests.
+It provides high level abstraction by building methods based on the definitions provided.
 RSAN does not use any 3rd party ajax libraries to run in the client, but can. ***NOT RUNNING IN NODE RIGHT NOW***

 ### An example...
 Here is a very trivial example where we define two resources and four methods.